cellurl3/linphone-android/README.md

 So I want to modify linphone to replace the headphone Bluetooth with SPP Bluetooth.

-The bluetooth-SPP will inject into the linkphone-CHAT messages like "DRIVE FAST", "TURN LEFT".
+The bluetooth-SPP will inject into the linphone-CHAT messages like "DRIVE FAST", "TURN LEFT".

 If someone has already done this, please please point me to it!